phpDocumentor/fig-standards/proposed/phpdoc.md

   Specification 2.0.0][SEMVER2].

 * “FQSEN” is an acronym for Fully Qualified Structural Element Name.
-This notation expands on the Fully Qualified Class Name (FQCN) and adds a notation to identify class/interface/trait members and re-apply the principles of the FQCN to interfaces, traits, functions, and global constants.
+This notation expands on the [Fully Qualified Class Name (FQCN)][PHP_FQCN] and adds a notation to identify class/interface/trait members and re-apply the principles of the FQCN to interfaces, traits, functions, and global constants.

   The following notations can be used per type of “Structural Element”: